nils-mathieu/piscine-rust/module-01.md

 Hello!
 ```

-(this is only an example, you are free to choose the values actually returned by the `get_string` function).
+This is only an example, you are free to choose the values actually returned by the `get_string`
+function.

 ## Exercise 08: The Size Of Slices